Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Evaluation

 \subsubsection{RQ3: Comparison with Rejection Sampling}

 To answer RQ3, we compare \mainname with two baselines: the vanilla CodeT5-220M (without any post-processing) and CodeT5-220M with rejection sampling, the previous state-of-the-art for achieving guarantees in code generation.
 In our case, rejection sampling queries the LM repeatedly and discards those candidate programs that cannot be compiled until finding sufficient solutions or reaching a resource limit.
+Notably, rejection sampling is functionally equivalent to constrained decoding, as both methods effectively re-normalize the model's output distribution over the subspace of valid, compilable programs.
+By including rejection sampling, we establish a strong baseline for the performance of the model under strict correctness constraints.

 On both datasets, rejection sampling can provide only minor improvements over the baseline, much less than the improvements achieved by \mainname.
 This demonstrates that rejection sampling, as a post-hoc filtering technique, fails to enhance the LM's ability to generate correct code and is thus limited by the candidate quality produced by the base LM.
 Similarly, constrained decoding, which also relies on filtering during generation, would face comparable limitations as it cannot fundamentally improve over the base LM, either.